Why NOW is the Absolute Best Time to Start Saving for Christmas

 • Misc holiday expenses – new holiday party outfit, etc.

-Once you figure out those pieces, just add it up and there’s your savings goal!
+Once you figure out those pieces, just add them up, and there’s your savings goal!

-During Christmas movie #2 let’s take a look at how you can actually save for Christmas!
-This is your official Christmas Savings! (sounds pretty official huh!)
+During Christmas movie #2, let’s take a look at how you can actually save for Christmas!
+This is your official Christmas Savings Plan!

-This is the not so secret sauce for having a debt-free Christmas!
+This is the not-so-secret sauce for having a debt-free Christmas!
 You’re going to save for it beforehand (aka a sinking fund )!
 Yes, this doesn’t sound like “fun,” but trust me, come Black Friday, you will be so happy (and relieved) to have the cold hard cash in your hand!
-Yup, no crazy high credit card debt, just cash (or a Prepaid credit card, I do this).

 I’ve given you a few different Christmas savings trackers to use in the Stress Free (Debt Free) Christmas Budget Workbook.
 You can use them for your different categories (food, gifts, fun, etc.).
 Or just use your favorite and save for the total amount.

-Don’t forget to time the end of your Christmas saving plan correctly.
-Even though as of Christmas in July (July 25th), there are six months until Christmas, you probably need to have your savings for gifts done by Black Friday, so you have time to do your Christmas shopping.
+Don’t forget to time the end of your Christmas savings plan correctly.
+Even though, as of Christmas in July (July 25th), there are six months until Christmas, you probably need to have your savings for gifts done by Black Friday, so you have time to do your Christmas shopping.
 Then you have an extra few weeks to save money for Christmas dinner.

-That means in 2021, it’s a full 18 weeks to be done by Nov 25th, which is Black Friday.
-While your Christmas dinner savings has up until a week to 10 days before Christmas (about an additional three weeks).
-So time your end dates strategically!
+That means in 2023, it’s a full 17 weeks to be done by Nov 24th, which is Black Friday.

 Free Christmas Mini Budget Planner